 Is it safe in rough weather?

 The Rollerboat is designed for use on the inland lakes and waterways and can safely handle any weather you would normally expect to encounter.
-Hurricanes and tornadoes, of course, would be an exception.
+Windy days and 2 foot waves are no problem for the three foot high deck.

 The Rollerboat is not designed for open water and should not be operated on large bodies of water such as Great Lakes or any open salt-water venue.